 It’s late at night and you’re watching a scary movie when suddenly, out of the blue, you hear the long drawn out squeal of a door moving on rusted hinges.
 Don’t know about you but that particular set of circumstances makes me jump just thinking about it!
-That is just one of the many ways in which squeaky doors can be a nuisance.
+That is just one of the many ways in which door creaks and squeaks and can be a nuisance.
 Thankfully it is a nuisance that you can quickly get rid of.
 Here in this blog, we cover a plethora of ways in which you can fix a squeaky hinge and door creaks.

 Usually applying a lubricant of choice on the hinges of a door can get rid of that squeak right away.
 But if that doesn’t do the trick, you can try removing the hinges completely and then either removing rust or covering them with a lubricant of choice.